-The outcome of these negotiations, encapsulated in Council resolution 5/1 (presenting the IBP), included modifications to the Special Procedures appointment process, a statement on the issue of cooperation/non-cooperation, and a decision that the RRI of mandates 'would take place in the context of the negotiations of the relevant resolutions.'25
+The outcome of these negotiations, encapsulated in Council resolution 5/1 (presenting the IBP), included modifications to the Special Procedures appointment process, a statement on the issue of cooperation/noncooperation, and a decision that the RRI of mandates 'would take place in the context of the negotiations of the relevant resolutions.'25 - Has the Council effectively reviewed and, where necessary, improved and rationalised Special Procedures mandates, as per GA resolution 60/251? - Is there a need to further and/or more systematically review, rationalize and improve Special Procedures mandates?

-On the last point, the IBP offered guidance to States, stating that the RRI of each mandate should 'focus on the relevance, scope and content of the mandates,' with 'any decision to streamline, merge or possibly discontinue mandates [guided] by the need for improvement of the enjoyment and protection of human rights.'26 Moreover, each mandate should 'offer a clear prospect of an increased level of human rights protection and promotion,' while 'avoid[ing] unnecessary duplication.'27
+On the last point, the IBP offered guidance to States, • Do Special Procedures mandates coordinate with each stating that the RRI of each mandate should 'focus on the other and act as a single coherent system? relevance, scope and content of the mandates,' with 'any Do States adequately cooperate with Special decision to streamline, merge or possibly discontinue Procedures?
+If not, how can this situation be addressed mandates [guided] by the need for improvement and improved? of the enjoyment and protection of human rights.'26 Moreover, each mandate should 'offer a clear prospect • How effective are the different aspects of Special of an increased level of human rights protection and Procedures mandates (i.e. country missions, periodic promotion,' while 'avoid[ing] unnecessary duplication.'27 reports, communications) in driving on-the-ground improvements in the enjoyment of human rights?

-Today, the Special Procedures mechanism comprises 55 separate mandates (44 thematic and eleven country-specific) and continues to grow.
-Since the creation of the first Special Procedures mandates over fifty years ago, no thematic Special Procedures mandate has ever been discontinued, and only once have mandates been merged (the mandates on structural adjustment policies and on foreign debt were merged in 2000 as the result of a Commission review of its mechanisms).
-Meanwhile, new thematic mandates are added each year.
+Today, the Special Procedures mechanism comprises • Are Special Procedures effectively following-up on, and 55 separate mandates (44 thematic and eleven countrymeasuring the impact of, the implementation of their specific) and continues to grow.28 Since the creation of recommendations? the first Special Procedures mandates over fifty years • Do States and Special Procedures have enough time ago, no thematic Special Procedures mandate has ever and space during Council sessions to engage one been discontinued, and only once have mandates been another in constructive 'interactive dialogues'? merged (the mandates on structural adjustment policies and on foreign debt were merged in 2000 as the result • What are the advantages and disadvantages of the of a Commission review of its mechanisms).
+Meanwhile, practice of reporting annually to both the Council and new thematic mandates are added each year. the GA's Third Committee?

 Notwithstanding, since the creation of the Council mandate-holders themselves have driven a number of improvements to the way in which the Special Procedures system operates.
-Those changes have sought, inter alia, to improve coordination between mandates, improve professionalism and address complaints, make the mechanism more accessible and responsive to civil society, strengthen follow-up on implementation, and measure and communicate on-the-ground progress/impact.
+Those changes have sought, inter alia, to improve coordination between mandates, improve